essentialkaos/oraclelinux/README.md

 <br/>

-This repository contains Dockerfiles for Oracle Linux 7, 8, and 9 for automatic image rebuild with the latest packages installed.
-The resulting images are usually bigger than base images but more secure (due to the very long period between base images rebuild).
+This repository contains Dockerfiles for Oracle Linux 8, and 9 for automatic image rebuild with the latest packages installed.
+The resulting images are usually bigger than base images but more secure (_due to the very long period between base images rebuild_).

 > [!IMPORTANT]
 > **This project is not affiliated with Oracle Corporation and not officially supported by Oracle Corporation.**